Fleet Management Solution Is Only Half The Story: Retrofitting Commercial Vehicle Fleets With Fighter Jet CybersecuritySeptember 5, 2019

 GuardKnox: Future-Proof Cybersecurity for Fleets of Connected Commercial Vehicles

-GuardKnox cybersecurity solutions are designed from the ground-up for protecting connected fleets of commercial vehicles.
-Uniquely designed to be easily retrofitted to existing fleets of commercial vehicles, GuardKnox cybersecurity solutions are installed by the automotive aftermarket.
+GuardKnox solutions are secure by design throughout all phases of design and engineering to protect connected fleets of commercial vehicles.
+Uniquely designed to be easily retrofitted to existing fleets of commercial vehicles, GuardKnox solutions are installed by the automotive aftermarket post-production.

 They offer autonomous cybersecurity with no comprises, operating without the need for Internet connectivity or periodic software updates, protecting connected commercial vehicles against all known and unknown cyberattacks.